 Everything we do in life has risks.
-Fixing an osteotomy of the lower jaw is generally a safe operation with few risks.
+Repairing a fractured upper jaw is generally a safe operation with few risks.
 The general risks of surgery include problems with:

-- the wound (for example, infection); - breathing (for example, a chest infection); - the heart (for example, abnormal rhythm or, occasionally, a heart attack); and - o blood clots (for example, in the legs or occasionally in the lung).
+- the wound (for example, infection); - breathing (for example, a chest infection); - the heart (for example, abnormal rhythm or, occasionally, a heart attack); and - blood clots (for example, in the legs or occasionally in the lung).

-Those specifically related to repairing a fractured lower jaw include problems with the following.
+Those specifically related to repairing a fractured upper jaw include problems with the following.

-- o Infection

-- The small plates and screws that hold your jaw in its new position are usually left in place permanently.
+- Infection - The small plates and screws that hold your jaw in its new position are usually left in place permanently.
 Occasionally they can become infected and need to be removed but if this happens it is not normally a problem until several months after surgery.
-The metal that is used is titanium which does not set off metal detectors in airports etc.
+The metal that is used is titanium which does not set off metal detectors in airports etc. - Bleeding Some oozing from the cuts inside your mouth on the night of operation is normal and to be expected.
+Significant bleeding is very unusual but should it occur it can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled up handkerchief or swab.

-- o Bleeding
+Nerve damage

-- Some oozing from the cuts inside your mouth on the night of operation is normal and to be expected.
-Significant bleeding is very unusual but should it occur it can usually be stopped by applying pressure over the area for at least 10 minutes with a rolled up handkerchief or swab. - Nerve damage - Your bottom lip will be numb and tingly after the operation, similar to the sensation after having an injection at the dentist.
-This numbness may take several months to disappear and in a minority of patients may last for ever. - Adjustment of the bite - In the weeks following surgery it is often necessary to put elastic bands on your orthodontic braces to guide your bite into its new position.
+Your bottom lip will be numb and tingly after the operation, similar to the sensation after having an injection at the dentist.
+This numbness may take several months to disappear and in a minority of patients may last for ever.

+Adjustment of the bite

+In the weeks following surgery it is often necessary to put elastic bands on your orthodontic braces to guide your bite into its new position.
 Rarely a second small operation may be required to reposition the fixing plates and screws if your new bite is not quite right.